Study Tips & Tools

 One of the most effective ways to learn ANYTHING

-Even medical schools often require that students form study groups because they know from centuries of experience that this is a vital form of learning –remember the movie Patch Adams?
-And modern research shows it’s true: there’s just about nothing you can try that will work better to help you learn new concepts.
+Even medical schools often require that students form study groups because they know from centuries of experience that this is a vital form of learning?
+And modern learning science shows it’s true: there’s just about nothing you can try that will work better to help you learn new concepts.

 You can find people to study with more easily than you think . . . even if you’re the shy type.
-The folks at your table in lab class or A&P Supplement session are a good start.
+The folks at your table in lab class are a good start.
 How about the table next to yours, too?
 The folks sitting around you in the lecture class might have a few minutes after class to go over things with you, too.

-The science specialists in the SCC ACE Center are more than happy to help you form a study group for A&P!
-Once you form a study group, they can also help you with ideas for how use your time well as a group and can make an appointment to visit with your group in the ACE Center and work on material together.
-Dr. Patton can meet with your group to answer questions, too!
+The staff of your school’s learning center are more than happy to help you form a study group for A&P!
+Once you form a study group, they can also help you with ideas for how use your time well as a group and can make an appointment to visit with your group in the learning center and work on material together.
+Your teacher and/or teaching assistants may be able to meet with your group to answer questions, too!